ilanschnell/bitarray/README.rst

    $ python setup.py install

 On Unix systems, the latter command may have to be executed with root privileges.
-If you have `distribute <http://pypi.python.org/pypi/distribute/>`_ installed, you can easy_install bitarray.
+You can also pip install bitarray.
 Once you have installed the package, you may want to test it::

    $ python -c 'import bitarray; bitarray.test()'